|

 The interior of Samos is mountainous and heavily forested, providing a holiday haven for trekkers, hikers, campers and cyclists.

-Traditional mountain villages can be found, along with bubbling streams, dramatic ravines and lush valleys, all coated with greenery and seasonal wildflowers.
+Traditional mountain villages can be found during your Samos holiday travel, along with bubbling streams, dramatic ravines and lush valleys, all coated with greenery and seasonal wildflowers.

 Samos has three ports, making it a regional transport hub, as well as an international airport with several daily flights to and from Athens plus charters from various European countries.

-The island capital, a town also called Samos, is located in the north-east corner of the island.
+The island capital, Samos, is located in the north-east corner of the island.
 The town is built like an amphitheatre in a deep bay next to the harbour of Vathi.

-This bustling port has numerous tourist facilities, waterfront bars, cafes, clubs, discos and restaurants.
+This bustling port has numerous tourist facilities, waterfront bars, cafes, clubs, discos and restaurants in which you can indulge during your Samos holiday travel.

 About 10,000 people live in the town of Samos, which has both old and new architecture.